Nourish Your Mind: The Powerful Link Between Nutrition and Mental Health - An Indian Perspective

 Incorporating these nutritional principles into your daily life doesn't have to be overwhelming.
 Start with small, sustainable changes [Dietary Guidelines for Americans; Dietary Guidelines for Indians]:

-• Prioritize whole foods: Make fruits, vegetables, whole grains, and lean proteins the foundation of your diet.
+Prioritize whole foods: Make fruits, vegetables, whole grains, and lean proteins your diet's foundation.

-• Practice mindful eating: Pay attention to your hunger and fullness cues and savor your meals.
+Practice mindful eating: Pay attention to your hunger cues and savor your meals.

 Remember, the goal is a balanced and varied diet rather than relying solely on supplements.
 Food provides a complex array of nutrients that work synergistically to support your mental and physical health.